Quantum thermalization must occur in translation-invariant systems at high temperature: EDGEs of shallow complexity at finite temperature

 Now we turn to show the energy dispersion, for which we leverage the translation invariance. \begin{theorem}[Bound on average IPR] In a periodic lattice of $N$ qubits, consider an ensemble $\mathcal{E}$ of pure states with shallow complexity $\mathcal{C}$, whose average state $\rho=\E_{\psi\in \mathcal{E}}[\psi]$ satisfies (i)~translation invariance, (ii)~finite correlation length, and (iii)~exponentially small subsystem purity $[\tr(\rho_A^2)\leq e^{-\Omega(N_A)}]$.
 Then, the average IPR in an eigenbasis $\{\ket{j}\}_j$ of the translation operator is bounded, for any $\delta>0$. \end{theorem}

-We prove in the SM~\cite{SM} that the three properties required on $\rho$ in Theorem~\ref{th:boundonIPR} are satisfied by the Gibbs state at high temperatures $|\beta|<\beta_*$, so taking $\ket{j}=\ket{E_j}$, and combining Theorem~\ref{th:boundonIPR}, Lemma~\ref{lemm:HT-MEE-GE} and the EDGE Theorem we obtain our main result, Theorem~\ref{th:main}.
-While the detailed proof of Theorem~\ref{th:boundonIPR} is presented in the SM~\cite{SM}, below we illustrate the key intuition by proving a simplified version in 1D. \begin{prop} The average IPR on any eigenbasis $\ket{j}$ of the translation operator over the uniform ensemble of computational basis states $\ket{b}$ with $b \in \{0,1\}^{N}$ is upper bounded
+We prove in the Supplementary Material that the three properties required on $\rho$ in Theorem~\ref{th:boundonIPR} are satisfied by the Gibbs state at high temperatures $|\beta|<\beta_*$, so taking $\ket{j}=\ket{E_j}$, and combining Theorem~\ref{th:boundonIPR}, Lemma~\ref{lemm:HT-MEE-GE} and the EDGE Theorem we obtain our main result, Theorem~\ref{th:main}.
+While the detailed proof of Theorem~\ref{th:boundonIPR} is presented in the Supplementary Material, below we illustrate the key intuition by proving a simplified version in 1D. \begin{prop} The average IPR on any eigenbasis $\ket{j}$ of the translation operator over the uniform ensemble of computational basis states $\ket{b}$ with $b \in \{0,1\}^{N}$ is upper bounded

 \end{prop}